jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 This style does not prompt much engagement with students.
-Having a class that interactively works through a notebook can lead to some students finishing much faster than others (e.g., racing through shift+enter).
+Having a class that interactively works through a notebook can lead to some students finishing much faster than others (e.g., racing through SHIFT + ENTER).
 Breaking long notebooks into many smaller ones can help with the pacing in a lecture.
 Having a master notebook serve as the table of contents can then help students navigate through the class.
 Notebooks can be linked in a markdown cell as: